rafaeltardivo/pagarme-challenge/README.md

 #### Using more than one card

 If your purchase exceeds the chosen card limit, the next one will be used considering the same criteria.

+### Billing

+You'll be billed for each card used, always considering the next month expiration day.

 ## Developing
 ### First Install